-Business continuity planning or disaster recovery sounds a little over dramatic but we all need to plan for disruptions.
-Not necessarily an asteroid crashing into Earth scale problem but more like a IT disruption through cyber attack, environmental and natural disasters like floods, fires, wind can all impact on Business.
+Business continuity planning or disaster recovery sounds a little overdramatic but we all need to plan for disruptions.
+Not necessarily an asteroid crashing into Earth scale problem but more like an IT disruption through cyber attack, environmental and natural disasters like floods, fires, wind can all impact on Business.

 Document a process and overall strategy to guide the business and employees through disruptions.
 Plan for how you will continue to operate, communicate effectively and how you can continue to be productive.

-Rarely do you get advance notice of these disasters that are round the corner so planning is key.
-Planning enables business to carry on in difficult situations rather than stop totally.
-Every incident is unique and varying scale of disruption.
+Rarely do you get advance notice of these disasters that are round the corner so planning is key?
+Planning enables businesses to carry on in difficult situations rather than stop totally.
+Every incident is a unique and varying scale of disruption.

-Knowledge is so important with detailed outline of procedures and detailed instructions.
+Knowledge is so important with a detailed outline of procedures and detailed instructions.

 So what should you plan for?
-Well simple answer is as much as possible.
-Think about documenting business processes, important assets and equipment, employees skills and rolls, core business partners knowledge and much more.
+Well, the simple answer is as much as possible.
+Think about documenting business processes, important assets and equipment, employees skills and roles, core business partners knowledge and much more.